learn-co-curriculum/dsc-filtering-and-ordering-lab/README.md

-* Select the name and breed of only the hungry dogs and lists them from youngest to oldest
+### Select the name and breed of only the hungry dogs and list them from youngest to oldest

 ```python